-What Exactly is introverted Feeling (Fi)?
+What is Introverted Feeling (Fi)?

-Introverted Fis use this cognitive function to make decisions based on values and feelings instead of facts.
+Fi users rely on this cognitive function to make decisions based on values and feelings instead of facts.

 They are often called “feelers” because they prioritize their personal values over logic in decision-making.

-This can sometimes be problematic when the person has no logical reason for their choice but still chooses it anyway because it feels right to them (and not necessarily what society deems as acceptable).
+This can sometimes be problematic when the person has no logical reason for their choice but still chooses it anyway because it feels right to them (and not necessarily what society deems acceptable).

-Which Types Have Introverted Feelings?
+Which Types Use Introverted Feeling?

 - (Fi) is the dominant function of IFP personality types: INFP, ISFP

 - (Fi) is also the auxiliary function of EFP personality types: ENFP, ESFP

 7 Signs You Might Be An Introverted Feeler

 To help you identify if you are an introverted feeler, we will go over 7 signs that you might be a Fi type.